Bijie Guizhou, China Travel Guide

 English-speaking medical staff is rare outside of international clinics in major cities.
 Bring a translation app.

 Secure comprehensive travel insurance before your trip.
-This covers medical emergencies, trip cancellations, and lost luggage, ensuring peace of mind.
+This covers medical emergencies, trip disruptions, and misplaced baggage, ensuring peace of mind.